michael430/Unity-PostProcessingEditor/README.md

 # Unity-PostProcessingEditor
-Directly show the profile setting under the PostProcessingBehaviour component.
+Directly show the profile settings under the PostProcessingBehaviour component.

 ## Usge:
 Replace this with the original PostProcessingBehaviourEditor.cs file.